 As you can see all of these modifications are temporary and you can remove them once your child gains height and becomes more coordinated with their feet.

-- Adjustable sculpted seat that can be moved in both forward and backward with five lock in positions, making it ideal for growing legs or different family members.
+- Adjustable sculpted seat that can be moved in both forward and backward with five lock in positions, making it ideal for growing legs or different family members

 - Kettler Happy Air Navigator

 While this modification used the Kettler Oceana, most likely you can use any of the Kettler tricycles.
 We have friends who recently purchased the Schwinn Roadster for their dwarf son and it fits great with no modifications.
 Our son is on on the smaller side and tried it out but he needs an inch or two of extra height to reach the pedals.
 The Schwinn is definitely a lot cheaper than the Kettler so this is another alternative to consider.
 And it comes in blue, pink and red!